 This process falls under the broader umbrella of conversion rate optimization, or CRO.

-What You Need to Perform Ecommerce Funnel CRO
+What You Need to Perform Ecommerce Funnel Conversion Rate Optimization (CRO)

 You only need a few things to perform ecommerce funnel CRO: